Bachelor of Social Services

 Are you a skilled professional working in New Zealand’s social services?

 If you have gained a solid foundation in your field but would like to specialise, or want to have your years of hard-work recognised by a qualification, Capable NZ can help you gain a Bachelor of Social Services.
-This qualification includes specialities in Counselling, Career Practice and Social Services.
+This qualification includes specialities in Counselling, Career Practice, Mental Health, Disability and Social Services.
+The Bachelor of Social Services is an applied degree for those with significant experience working in the social services sector.
+Please note that it does not enable registration as a Social Worker; for people wishing to gain registration to the Social Workers Registration Board, please contact them directly at www.swrb.govt.nz.

 How can CAPABLE NZ help you get a Bachelor of Social Services?

 There are two pathways for experienced adults to gain a Bachelor of Social Services.
-These are Independent Learning Pathways (ILP) and Work-based Learning (WBL).
+These are Independent Learning Pathways (ILP) and the Partial Independent Learning Pathway (PILP).
 Generally, the more experienced you are in your field, the more likely it is that ILP will be the most direct route to your desired qualification.
-However, if there are any gaps in your knowledge and skills, then WBL (or a mixture of both pathways) may be the best option.
+However, if there are any gaps in your knowledge and skills, then the PILP may be the best option.
 We will identify the right pathway for you during the initial assessment of your background and application.

 Independent Learning Pathways (ILP)

-Are you already an experienced counsellor in Career Practice or Social Services, but would like your years of hard work measured against a qualification?
+Are you already an experienced Practitioner in Career Practice, Counselling, Mental Health, Disability or Social Services, but would like your years of hard work measured against a qualification?
 If so, you could use our ILP process to assess your experience, skills and knowledge for the Bachelor of Social Services.
+We generally look for ten years of experience to obtain the ILP pathway.

 Want to know more about the Bachelor of Social Services?